mehov/cakephp-wordpress/README.md

 Normally, Wordpress would render some additional CSS with your content.
 You will need that CSS here to make sure your content looks like it should.

 Provide links to the stylesheets you would like to load under `externalCss` in [`config/CakePHPWordpress-dist.php`](blob/master/config/CakePHPWordpress-dist.php).
+The plugin will attempt to fetch the contents of these files and cache them locally.

 ```php
 'externalCss' => [